vitaliiguziaev/kx-problemsolving-vitalii/project/README.md

 ## Running the Services
 docker compose -f docker-compose.yaml up -d --build

+## Running unit tests for the Gateway Service
+Inside of 'gateway' folder run next command: go test -v ./...

 ## Behavior When No Storage Services Are Running

 The Gateway Service responds with HTTP 503 'Service Unavailable'.
 Detailed information can be found in container logs.

 ## Future Improvements

-* Add TLS to the Gateway Service (Public API) for HTTPS support; Internal API and Storage Services remain HTTP.
+* Add TLS to the Gateway Service (Public API) for HTTPS support.
+Internal API and Storage Services remain HTTP.

 * Implement JWT authentication for the Gateway Service (Public API).